-Everyone on your team needs to have a one on one meeting with the person they report to.
+Everyone on your team needs and deserves to have a one on one meeting with the person they report to.
 This includes new staff, veteran staff, managers, and interns.
 The topics you discuss may change, but setting aside time for each team member is crucial.

 While in an ideal world, you would meet weekly or biweekly with everyone on your team, travel, team size, and other demands on your schedule can make that difficult.
 So instead of a one-size-fits-none approach, use these as guideposts to determine how often to meet with each person:

 - Size of your team: If you manage more than 5 people, it can be hard to have one on one meetings with everyone, every week.
 The larger your team, the less frequent you may be able to meet, but realize there will be more ground to cover each time, so budget accordingly (i.e.- schedule an hour).

 - Their Task Relevant Maturity: This is the most important factor.
 If someone is new in a role or has a new responsibility, they need more help, coaching, and guidance.
 Make time to meet with those on your team that are newly hired, recently promoted, or placed in a new role, every week or two ideally, even if everyone else has monthly one on one meetings.
 Change the frequency for each person as their roles and comfort-levels change.

 - Your Task Relevant Maturity: If you have never done a role that is now reporting to you, you need to be more hands-on, too.
 This gives you a chance to better understand what they do, drivers for success, and get comfortable with their work.
 In this case, in particular, you should bring a lot of questions to the meetings so they can teach you a few things.